Shinrai06/ChatBot/README.md

 - ~ keras 2.9
 - Any latest version for the other used libraries

-Uses a three layer sequential model pretrained with the data from intents.json and saved as model.h5 to generate an appropriate reponse by the chat-bot.
+Uses a three layer sequential model pretrained with the data from intents.json and saved as model.h5 to generate an appropriate reponse.